 Run is the horizontal distance from the beginning to end of the grade.

-Rise and run must use the same unit of measure.
-You can use inches, millimeters, feet, miles, etc., as long as both rise and run use the same units.
+Rise and run must use the same units of measure.
+For straight grades, you can use inches, millimeters, feet, miles, etc., as long as both rise and run use the same units.
 If you use inches, convert fractions to decimals.
 Example: 2 3/8 inches = 2.375 inches.

 The formula divides rise by run, yielding a small number.
 The formula then multiplies by 100 to convert the number to a percent.

 A grade rises 2.375 inches in a run of 165 inches.
 Dividing 2.375 by 165 = 0.01439.
 Multiply by 100 = 1.439% or slightly more than 1.4%.

 A grade rises 578 feet in a run of 10 miles.
 First convert 10 miles to feet so that rise and run are in the same units:

 10 x 5280 = 52800 feet.